DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 ---

-### VK EXPANDER MODULE LAYOUT<a name="layoutvk"></a>

-Unlike the _Vektor_ as "master", complex CPU-controlled module, _VK_, its left-side expander, is a near-passive module (only one basic MCU will generate a "trigger-equivalent" to Vektor).
-It brings only two intput jacks, both of them are related with oscillator sync.
-The usage of this expander module is optional, in case you'd like to control oscillator hard sync or soft sync done by an external module (instead of _Vektor_'s internal sync mechanism).

-The _VK_ expander is offering two input jacks: **HARD** sync, and **SOFT** sync.

-:warning: In case of both are connected, **SOFT** input jack is always disabled (and ignored), because the priority is given to hard sync, the most common oscillator sync technique.

-Both input jack have its RGB LED, but mainly blue in production (the LED flash on every incoming voltage above +1V).
-However, the SOFT LED is turned on solid red as long as both jacks are connected, indicating the SOFT input jack is disabled.

-:warning: All **fast blinking red** LED indicates the _VK_ expander module is not linked to a _Vektor_ module!

----

 ### VX EXPANDER MODULE LAYOUT<a name="layoutvx"></a>

-Like _VK_ expander module explained by previous topic, _VX_, its right-side expander, is also a passive module.
+_VX_ is a right-side expander module.
 It offers outputs only (7, all are controlled by _Vektor_).
-Usage of the _VX_ expander is also optional.
+Usage of this expander is optional (depending your needs).

-_VX_ expander module is divided by 3 sections (blue lines on the module's plate, as section separators):
+_VX_ expander is divided by 3 sections (blue lines on the module's plate, as section 'separators'):

 - Upper section is dedicated to LFO 1 and LFO 2 (both are handled by the _Vektor_ module).
 - Middle section is dedicated to position of the _Vektor_'s **physical joystick**.